Philips High School: The campus

-The schools sits on an 8 ha campus in a suburban residential area, adjoining the grounds of the local golf club and close to Philips Park, Prestwich.
+The school sits on an 8 ha campus in a suburban residential area, adjoining the grounds of the local golf club and close to Philips Park, Prestwich.
 The site includes c.4.27 ha of playing fields.
 In addition to the 1937 main building, there is a sports hall, which is also open to public after school hours.
 The sports centre has been refurbished, including updating of the gymnasium, and there are three all-weather pitches.
 In the summer of 2010, a new development in the centre of the building, Lobjoit Court, provided additional ICT facilities; there are now over 400 networked computers in the school.
 The school hall is equipped with a stage and lighting desk.

 Curriculum

 Philips High School is a maths and computing college.
 Pupils study a core curriculum of English, mathematics, ICT and the sciences.
 General science is the norm in Key Stage 3, whilst pupils in Key Stage 4 may study three separate disciplines; biology, chemistry and physics.
-In addition, pupils study at least one MFL (choosing from French or German) and a range of subjects including geography, history, RS, music, art, PE and DT.
+In addition, pupils study at least one MFL (French) and a range of subjects including geography, history, RS, music, art, PE and DT.

 Pupils in Year 11 are entered for a range of GCSE examinations and BTEC courses.
 The latter includes a small number of students who attend courses at Bury College in hairdressing and engineering.